athaless/FlappyBird/README.md

 # FlappyBird
-Just a simple FlappyBird game in Python
+Just a simple FlappyBird game in Python.